Hadrien-Cornier/E6040-super-resolution-project/README.md

 #### How to run the code

+* Make connection to the dataset.

-Open *main.ipynb* and execute all cells.
+* Open *main.ipynb* and execute all cells.